-- 7.1 The Supplier Staff involved in the performance of each Contract must: - be appropriately trained and qualified - be vetted using Good Industry Practice and the Security Policy - comply with all conduct requirements when on the Buyer's Premises - 7.2 Where a Buyer decides one of the Supplier's Staff isn't suitable to work on a contract, the Supplier must replace them with a suitably qualified alternative. - 7.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach Clause 27. - 7.4 The Supplier must provide a list of Supplier Staff needing to access the Buyer's Premises and say why access is required. - 7.5 The Supplier indemnifies CCS and the Buyer against all claims brought by any person employed by the Supplier caused by an act or omission of the Supplier or any Supplier Staff.
+- 7.1 The Supplier Staff involved in the performance of the Contract must: - be appropriately trained and qualified - be vetted using Good Industry Practice and the Security Policy - comply with all conduct requirements when on the Buyer's Premises - 7.2 Where the Buyer decides one of the Supplier's Staff is not suitable to work on the Contract, the Supplier must replace them with a suitably qualified alternative.

+- 7.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach Clause 27. - 7.4 The Supplier must provide a list of Supplier Staff needing to access the Buyer's Premises and say why access is required. - 7.5 The Supplier indemnifies the Buyer against all claims brought by any person employed by the Supplier caused by an act or omission of the Supplier or any Supplier Staff.